What is this deliverable for?

 6. Collective 4 Colors

-The 4 Colors map positions each team member on the behavioral plane (Dominant/Influential/Conscientious/Steady).
-The distribution of profiles on this map reveals the collective's balance or imbalance: a highly 'Dominant' team will tend to be high-performing and competitive, but potentially difficult to coordinate.
+The 4 Colors map positions each team member on the behavioral spectrum (Dominant/Influential/Conscientious/Steady).
+The distribution of profiles on this map reveals the collective balances or imbalances: a very "Dominant" team will tend to be performant and competitive, but potentially difficult to coordinate.

 7. 4 Colors Legend